+'''

 1: function CALCULATE_ALLOC_FRACTION

-2: if LastSuccess then
+if LastSuccess then

+2:

+3:

-3: CPUFraq = MinCPUFrac
+CPUFraq = MinCPUFrac

+4:

-4: else
+else

+5:

-5: CPUFraq = MaxCPUFrac
+CPUFraq = MaxCPUFrac

+6:

-6: end if
+end if

+7:

-7: fraction = (LastCPUFrac + CPUFraq)/2
+fraction = (LastCPUFrac + CPUFraq)/2

+8:

-8: return fraction
+return fraction

 9: end function

-10: function CORRECT_ALLOC_FRACTION(fraction)
+10: function CORRECT ALLOC FRACTION(fraction)

+correction = CALC\SMOOTHED\AVG(fractionErrorList))

-11: $correction = Calc_SMOOTHED_AVG(fractionErrorList))$
+11:

-12: correctedFraction = fraction + correction
+correctedFraction = fraction + correction

+12:

+13:

-13: correctedFraction =VALIDATE_FRACTION(correctedFraction)
+correctedFraction = VALIDATE\FRACTION(correctedFraction)

+14:

-14: return correctedFraction
+return correctedFraction

+'''

+'''

 15: end function

+'''

-on the desired scheduling latency and estimation accuracy requirements, a limited amount of metrics could be stored in memory and the rest in database.
+This design allows Justice to perform these operations without delaying job scheduling as it can run on the background to calculate the new allocation fractions similarly to other window-based fairness algorithms.
+Its memory requirements scale linearly to the points used on the desired history window and, depending on the desired scheduling latency and estimation accuracy requirements, a limited amount of metrics could be stored in memory and the rest in database.